 I hope you are ready for this and watch all the steps intently. 😂 This recipe is pretty complex. 😳🤣

-4. Serve it on a glass of cold Keto Milk and then stir through.
+4. Serve it with a glass of cold Keto Milk and then stir through.
 Eating it off the spoon is perfectly acceptable too.

 Hot Tips and FAQs

-1. Can I use espresso or drip coffee?
-I tried it with espresso and it was a big fail.
-Drip coffee I have seen by other bloggers and it seems a lot of fussing around (with filtering) for still a lacklustre result.
+- Can I use espresso or drip coffee?
+I tried it with espresso and it was a big fail. ith filtering) for still a lacklustre result.
 So use the instant coffee.

-7. Can I have this on the Egg Fast Meal Plan?
+- Can I have this on the Egg Fast Meal Plan?
 Um Yes you can!
-Add it into the Salted Caramel Egg Fast Shake (instead of the salted caramel).
+Add it to the Salted Caramel Egg Fast Shake (instead of the salted caramel).

 Keto Dalgona Coffee – Whipped Coffee